 - Recognized as an "Icon of IP" by Law360

 - Ranked as a leading lawyer in Texas for both Intellectual Property (Band 1) and Commercial Litigation (Band 1) by Chambers USA.
-The 2019 edition notes that he is "a legend in the field" who "has really made his mark on patent litigation in the Eastern District of Texas."
+The 2020 edition notes that he is "He's the best cross-examiner I have ever seen, and a fantastic trial lawyer." and "He is one of the best trial lawyers I have ever seen."

 - Recognized in "Best Lawyers in America" for Litigation: Bet-the-Company, Commercial, Intellectual Property, Patent, M&A, and Securities (2015-2020)